We are a Warm and Welcoming Conservative Congregation In Pepper Pike, Ohio

 9:45 pm Refreshments

-10:00 pm Selichot Services led by Cantor Alyssa Rosenbaum and the B’nai Jeshurun Choir
+10:00 pm Selichot Services led by Cantor Alyssa Rosenbaum and the B’nai Jeshurun Choir - in person and on stream.

 Click here for the Selichot Reflection Sheet.